 Make Row Owner on the

 Interviewer column we can see that the list gets filtered to only show rows with the current signed in user's email address.

-Row owners is different to filtering data per user in that it's more absolute.
-With filter you could have two lists reading from the same sheet.
-In one list you could filter per user and in the other list you could show all users all items.
+Row owners is also different to filtering data per user in that it's more absolute.
+With filtering, you could have two lists reading from the same sheet.
+In one list you could filter per-user and in the other list, you could show all users all items.